 Courton Forest, July 1918

 Translation ©Matilda Colarossi

 The poem was originally written in July 1918, in the trenches near a forest in Courton, Reims, and was published in the magazine «La Raccolta».
-Here we find the essence of Ungaretti’s poetry: the tragedy of existence, but especially that of war.
-Soldati (Soldiers) in its brevity, reflects the author’s sudden understanding of the absurd condition of his fellow soldiers, but also of his fellow men.
-It underlines the irrationality of the human condition, and the inevitable end we must all face.
-It renders all men no different that leaves that in autumn fall from the branches, following the natural course of nature.
+Here we find the essence of Ungaretti’s poetry: the tragedy of existence but especially that of war.
+Soldati (Soldiers), in its brevity, reflects the author’s sudden understanding of the absurd condition of his fellow soldiers but also of his fellow men.
+It underlines the irrationality of the human condition and the inevitable end we must all face.
+It renders all men no different than leaves that in autumn fall from the branches, following the natural course of nature.

 It is, here, interesting to note that the comparison between the death of man and the falling of leaves is not uncommon to classical literature.
 In the Aeneid, Books I-VII, for example, we find “And youths, entombed before their father’s eyes/With hollow groans, and shrieks, and feeble cries./Thick as the leaves in autumn strow the woods…”; while in The Divine Comedy: Volume 1: Inferno, we can read “As in autumn the leaves drop off one after the other till the branch sees all its spoils on the ground, so the wicked seed of Adam fling themselves from that shore one by one …”.